 The hot tub’s cover accumulates a lot of dirt from the environment; it needs to be cleaned every three months to prevent the bacteria from getting into the water.

 A common mistake is to skip cleaning the underside of the hot tub cover.
-The bacteria at this part of the cover will grow and may create mold over time.
+The bacteria at this part of the cover will grow and may create mould over time.

 Before using a cover cleaner, wash off the dirt and leaves from the surface of the cover with a garden hose.
 You can then apply a cover cleaner on the surface to clean the cover properly.
 Then flip over the cover and clean the other side.